-"Tax fees" consist of fees for professional services for tax return preparation and consultation on matters related to acquisitions, state tax considerations and tax credits.
+"Tax fees" consist of fees for professional services for tax return preparation and consultation on matters related to, state and local tax considerations and tax credits.

 The Audit Committee has considered whether the provision of non-audit services is compatible with maintaining the independence of KPMG and has concluded that it is.